-SFRS(I) 12:12(g)

-XXX (Singapore) Pte.
+SFRS(I) 12:12(g) XXX (Singapore) Pte.
 Ltd., a 75% owned subsidiary of the Company, has material non-controlling interests ("NCI").
 The NCI of all other subsidiaries that are not 100% owned by the Group are considered to be immaterial.

-SFRS(I) 12:B10, B11

-Summarised financial information in relation to XXX (Singapore) Pte.
+SFRS(I) 12:B10, B11 Summarised financial information in relation to XXX (Singapore) Pte.
 Ltd., before intra-group eliminations, is presented below:

-2023 2022

-\$'000 \$'000
+2024 \$'000 2023 \$'000

-For the financial year ended 7.440 F 400
+For the financial year ended

 Revenue 7,160 5,490

 Profit before tax 1,850 1,360

 Income tax expense (250) (160)

 Profit after tax 1,600 1,200

 SFRS(I) 12:12(e) Profit allocated to NCI 400 300

 Total comprehensive income allocated to NCI 400 300

 Dividends paid to NCI - -

 Net cash flows from operating activities 1,120 980

 Net cash flows from investing activities 650 480

 Net cash flows from financing activities 100 80

 Net cash inflows 1,870 1,540

 At 31 December

 Assets:

 Property, plant and equipment 7,800 5,880

 Trade and other receivables 10,400 7,800

 Cash and cash equivalents 5,120 3,600

 Liabilities:

 Trade and other payables (5,880) (3,280)

 Loans and other borrowings (2,000) -

 Provisions (2,000) (2,000)

 SFRS(I) 12:12(f) Accumulated non-controlling interests (3,360) (3,000)

-NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2023
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2024

-Summarised financial information of subsidiaries with material NCI

-SFRS(I) 12:B12

-SFRS(I) 12 Disclosure of Interests in Other Entities does not prescribe specific line items that must be presented, rather it prescribes that an entity shall present adequate information for users of the financial statements to understand the interest that non-controlling interests have in the entity's activities and cash flows.
+Commentary Summarised financial information of subsidiaries with material NCI SFRS(I) 12:B12 SFRS(I) 12 Disclosure of Interests in Other Entities does not prescribe specific line items that must be presented, rather it prescribes that an entity shall present adequate information for users of the financial statements to understand the interest that non-controlling interests have in the entity's activities and cash flows.
 The above disclosures therefore serve strictly as an illustration of what these disclosures may look like.

-Significant restrictions

-The nature and extent of any significant restrictions on the group's ability to access or use assets and settle liabilities of the group should be disclosed, for example as illustrated below.
+Significant restrictions SFRS(I) 12:10(b)(i) SFRS(I) 12:13 The nature and extent of any significant restrictions on the group's ability to access or use assets and settle liabilities of the group should be disclosed, for example as illustrated below.
 Cash and bank balances of \$[•] held in People's Republic of China are subject to local exchange control regulations.
 These regulations place restrictions on repatriating capital out of the country other than through dividends and thus significantly affect the Group's ability to access or use assets, and settle liabilities, of the Group.
 Other restrictions to disclose include guarantees and other requirements that may restrict dividends and other capital distributions being paid, or loans and advances being made or repaid, to (or from) other entities within the group, or the protective rights of non-controlling interests.

-Other disclosures that may be applicable include:

-- Nature of, and changes in, the risks associated with the entity's interests held in consolidated structured entities - The consequences of changes in ownership interests that do not result in a loss of control - The consequences of losing control of a subsidiary - Interests in unconsolidated subsidiaries (investment entities) - Interests in unconsolidated structured entities
+Other disclosures that may be applicable include: Nature of, and changes in, the risks associated with the entity's interests held in consolidated structured entities The consequences of changes in ownership interests that do not result in a loss of control The consequences of losing control of a subsidiary Interests in unconsolidated subsidiaries (investment entities) Interests in unconsolidated structured entities

-SFRS(I) 12:10(b)(i) SFRS(I) 12:13

-Transactions with non-controlling interests

-For any changes in its ownership interest in a subsidiary that do not result in loss of control, a schedule showing the effects on the equity attributable to owners of the Company is to be disclosed.

-Please refer to the following for an illustrative guide on the necessary disclosures:

-(a) Acquisition of additional interest in a subsidiary

-On 12 May 20x3, the Company acquired the remaining 5% equity interest in WWW Pte Ltd, which is now wholly owned by the Group.
-The carrying value of the net assets of WWW Pte Ltd as at 12 May 20x3 was $[\bullet]$.
-The changes in the ownership interest of WWW Pte Ltd had the following effect on the equity attributable to owners of the Company during the financial year:

-\$'000 \$'000 Carrying amount of non-controlling interests acquired Consideration paid to non-controlling interests Excess of consideration paid recognised in equity

-(b) Disposal of interest in a subsidiary without loss of control

-On 16 November 20x3, the Company disposed of a 10% equity interest out of the 80% equity interest held in BBB Pte.
-Ltd. The changes in the ownership interest of BBB Pte.
-Ltd. had the following effect on the equity attributable to owners of the Company during the financial year:

-20x3 20x2 \$'000 \$'000 Carrying amount of non-controlling interests disposed of Consideration received from non-controlling interests Excess of consideration received recognised in equity

-(c) Effects of transactions with non-controlling interest on the equity attributable to owners of the Company for the financial year:

-20x3 20x2 \$'000 \$'000

-20x3

-20x2

-Changes in equity attributable to owners of the Company arising from:

-- Acquisition of additional interests in a subsidiary - Disposal of interests in a subsidiary without loss of control

-Total effect on equity on the owners of the Company

-79 | Page
+78 | Page